9 Ways To Teach Cyber Safety to Kids

 4. Build Trust and Communication

-5. Adjusting Cybersafety for Different Ages
+5. Adjust Cybersafety for Different Ages

 For teenagers, discussions can focus on social media privacy settings, online reputation management, and the implications of sharing sensitive information online.
-Adapting cyber safety lessons to cater to each age group ensures that children receive age-appropriate guidance on navigating the digital world safely.
+Adapting cyber safety lessons to cater to each age group ensures children receive age-appropriate guidance on navigating the digital world safely.

 6. Explain How To Spot Online Threats